1. When was Swami Vivekananda born?

 ‘Yes as clearly as I am seeing you’

 36. How long Swamiji remained in association with Shri Ramkrishna Paramahans?

 37. What prompted Swamiji to remain in association with Shri Ramkrishna Paramhans inspite of his initial differences of views?

 Swamiji got mesmerized by the simple behavior, patience and affection of Shri Ramkrishna Paramhans towards him.

-38. What was the ultimate result of this long association?
+38. What was the ultimate result of the long association with Ramkrishna?

 39. What did Ramkrishna demand Vivekananda during his final days?

-He asked Vivekananda to take care of other Monastic disciples and lead them.
+He asked Vivekananda to take care of his other disciples and lead them.